 A perfect cocktail for an Easter brunch!
 This carrot ginger mimosa cocktail will be great for celebrating the holiday!

 One request we always are asked about in the spring is if we have a cocktail that would be good for Easter.
-A cocktail for Easter has to be something a little unique, since unlike some other holidays, Easter isn’t a day known for its big parties.
+An Easter Cocktail has to be something a little unique, since unlike some other holidays, Easter isn’t a day known for its big parties.
 We wanted to combine carrot and ginger, so we made sure to use a ginger liqueur along with the champagne!

 Easter is however known as a day when there is an extravagant brunch with friends and family, and since brunch is really an excuse to have a cocktail or two in the morning, coming up with a cocktail that we could serve at an Easter brunch seemed like a fine idea!
 With just a quick little hippity hop, the Carrot Ginger Mimosa became our Easter brunch cocktails!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 While not typically thought of as a traditional cocktail ingredient, the carrot is one of those ingredients that can surprise you with how well it can work in a drink!
 A bit savory and a bit sweet, carrots also add a really beautiful and striking color to your cocktail glass!

 With the key ingredient to this Easter cocktail figured out, we decided that we had to make a version of what might be the quintessential brunch cocktail, the mimosa.
 Mimosas are a favorite, typically a combination of sparkling wine or champagne and chilled citrus juice, the combination making a sweet and refreshing cocktail that is perfect for sipping on at a brunch.
 With the basic mimosa as inspiration, we decided that making a mimosa with carrots might make for very special Easter brunch cocktails!